-Outputs 2014 Legal Basis Planned d timing KPI Achieve ed 1 Delivery of milestones to realise the single safety certificate in the RISC Task Force programme plan 0 , 0 Directive out nme plan in 1 RISC Force two sessions in 2014.

-The revision of CSM on Conformity

-Assessment and CSM on Supervision has been launched.
-1st Working Party meeting held.

-Study on "Safety Certification Part A" finalized but not yet published

-Recommendation for RAC for Agency Regulation Art.
-September 2014 technical issues
+Outputs 2014 Legal basis Planned timing KPI Achieved 1 Delivery of milestones to realise the single safety certificate in the RISC Task Force programme plan Agency Regulation Article 6, Directive 2004/49/EC Articles 10 and 6 Set out in programme plan 1 Yes A dedicated RISC Task Force has been set up and it held two plenary sessions in 2014.
+The revision of the CSM on Conformity Assessment and the CSM on Supervision has been launched.
+The 1st Working Party meeting has been held.
+Study on 'Safety Certification Part A' finalised but not yet published 2 Recommendation for RAC for technical issues Agency Regulation Article 6, Directive 2004/49/EC Article 6 September 2014 - Partially Continuing dialogue with stakeholders.
+Consultation initiated on proposal of revision of Regulation 402/2013.

-6, Directive

-2004/49/EC Art.
-6

-Partially

-Continuing

-dialogue with

-stakeholders.

-Consultation

-initiated on

-proposal of

-revision of

-Regulation

-402/2013.

-1.2 Developing overall National Investigating Bodies principles

-With the aim of improving railway safety and preventing serious accidents, the RSD required the establishment of a National Investigating Body (NIB) in all Member States, investigating serious accidents and accidents that, under different circumstances, might have led to serious accidents, and to make recommendations where appropriate.
-By working closely with these NIBs, and covering the scope of accident investigation as laid down in the RSD, the Agency has been identifying and promoting existing good practice of NIBs and, where needed, supported this with the development of guidelines.
+1.2.
+Developing overall National Investigation Bodies principles establishment of a National Investigation Body (NIB) in all Member States, investigating serious accidents and accidents that, under different circumstances, might have led to serious accidents, and to make recommendations where appropriate.
+By working closely with these NIBs, and covering the scope of accident investigation as laid down in the RSD, the Agency has been identifying and promoting existing good practices of NIBs and, where needed, supported this with the development of guidelines.